Tummy Tuck in Austin, TX, with Dr. Venkata Erella

 Tummy tuck surgery can:

-What are the Types of Tummy Tucks?
+What are the Types of Tummy Tucks in Austin, TX?

 The goal of a full tummy tuck is to contour loose skin and abdominal muscles, spanning from your pubic bone to your midsection.
 While a full tummy tuck may involve removing skin and fat and tightening the muscles both above and below your navel, you can also opt to have the less extreme mini tummy tuck.